 Response: The basis for the Severe hazard designation is not Swanston's report, but rather Tetra Tech's independent determination of the characteristics of the terrain units based on surficial geology mapping, historical air photo record analysis of slope movement features and gully erosion features, as well as incident reports and field observations.
 See also responses to Items 1 and 4 above.
 Specific to the Severe areas mapped in this part of the study area (Figure 1.6b and 1.6c), these are all colluvial areas (Figure 1.3b) that receive debris from several active gullies upslope (Figure 1.5b), including the previously mentioned Bathe Creek gully (see Figure 2 above), and several active gullies above Behrends Avenue and the west end of Highland Drive (see Figure 3 below).
-Several of the two dozen debris slides that occurred in various years in the immediate map area (Figure 1.4b) happened within gullies (compare top right and bottom left in Figure 3 below).
-The excerpt from Figure 1.4b (top right in Figure 3 below) is also a good example of an avalanche track (area with no trees) that does not correspond perfectly with landslide activity and location.
+Several of the two dozen debris slides that occurred in various years in the immediate map area (Figure 1.4b) happened within gullies (compare Figures 3B and 3C below).
+The excerpt from Figure 1.4b (Figure 3B below) is also a good example of an avalanche track (area with no trees) that does not correspond perfectly with landslide activity and location.

-Figure 3: Excerpts from Figure 1.3b Surficial Geology (top left) and Figure 1.4b Historical Air Photo Record - Slope Movement Features (1948-2020) (top right), and excerpts from Figure 1.5b Historical Air Photo Record and LiDAR Data Analysis - Gully Erosion Features (1948-2013) (bottom left) and Figure 1.6c Landslide Hazard Designation Mapping (bottom right).
+Figure 3: Excerpts from Figure 1.3b Surficial Geology (Figure 3A) and Figure 1.4b Historical Air Photo Record - Slope Movement Features (1948-2020) (Figure 3B), and excerpts from Figure 1.5b Historical Air Photo Record and LiDAR Data Analysis - Gully Erosion Features (1948-2013) (Figure 3C) and Figure 1.6c Landslide Hazard Designation Mapping (Figure 3D).

 While it is possible that houses have stood in one location for many years without being affected by a landslide, it does not mean there is nothing going on above them on the slope.
-If that activity hasn't reached a particular house yet, the resident may just have been lucky so far.
+If that activity has not reached a particular house yet, the resident may just have been lucky so far.